 Welcome to Reuben Roth's Sociology of Work and Education Website

-I've been teaching Sociology and Labour Studies at the undergraduate and graduate level since 2001 and have been a Senior Researcher at the Ontario Institute for Studies in Education of the University of Toronto (1995-2003) and York University (2002-2004).
+I have taught Sociology and Labour Studies at both the undergraduate and graduate levels since 2001.
+I am currently a tenured faculty member in the Labour Studies Program, which is part of the School of Northern Development at Laurentian University in Sudbury, Ontario, Canada.
+In the past, I have been a Research Associate and Senior Researcher at the Ontario Institute for Studies in Education of the University of Toronto (1995-2003) and York University (2002-2005).
 At York's Centre for Research on Work and Society (CRWS) and OISE/UT's Centre for the Study of Education and Work (CSEW) I administered several large SSHRC grants related to informal learning, non-formal education, the workplace, shifting labour markets in the current 'new economy' and educational outcomes and their relation to the labour market.

 There has always been a political underplot involved in this idea [that the working class has been obliterated as both a social and political force]. ...
 The claim that the working class is in decline has been used to justify the[ir] strategy of a 'broad democratic alliance' against Thatcherism stretching as far rightwards as the SDP-Liberal Alliance.
 [This]... definition of class which focuses on consumption is therefore likely to lead to a belief in the dissapearance of class antagonisms and the merging of working and middle classes.
 Those who argued, after labour had suffered three successive electoral defeats in the 1950s, that the working class was undergoing 'embourgeoisement' --becoming middle class-- appealed to the evidence of manual workers' greater affluence and changed lifestyles (Goldthorpe, 1987: 3).